jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

     * Early microprocessors, such as the 1978-vintage Intel 8086 required multiple (typically, **3–10) clock cycles** to execute a single instruction.
 More recent processors can sustain execution rates of **2–4 instructions per clock cycle**.
     * In Chapter 4, we will explore the use of **pipelining**, where the actions required to execute an instruction are partitioned into different steps and the processor hardware is organized as a series of stages, each performing one of these steps.
     * The stages can operate in parallel, working on different parts of different instructions.
-    * Processors that can sustain execution rates faster than one instruction per cycle are known as **superscalar processors**.
+    * Processors that can sustain execution rates faster than one instruction per cycle (IPC) are known as **superscalar processors**.

 * **Single-Instruction, Multiple-Data (SIMD) Parallelism**
     * At the lowest level, many modern processors have special hardware that allows a single instruction to cause multiple operations to be performed in parallel, a mode known as single-instruction, multiple-data, or **“SIMD”** parallelism.